TohsakaAnadog/Independent-project/README.md

 # Independent-project
-This is my independent project in HKUST 2019-2020 Fall.
+This is my independent project in HKUST(The Hong Kong University of Science and Technology) during the whole academic year.
-The current task is to create features of radios.
-Later task will include speed prediction based on predicted positions and data.
+The